 Researchers used an Agilent ICP-MS equipped with an Integrated Sample Introduction System to measure 64 trace elements in honey samples.
 Among 38 honey samples from local supermarkets and markets, 18 percent were adulterated.

 As I have previously blogged, “Governments estimate that 10 percent of the food we buy is likely adulterated and 7 percent contains fraudulent ingredients.”

 Agilent leads the industry with products and services that are used throughout the food production chain, including incoming inspection, new product development, quality control and assurance, and packaging.
-We have developed methods for testing and authenticating honey using SPME-GC/MS and ICP-MS.
+We have worked with leading researchers to develop methods for testing and authenticating honey using SPME-GC/MS and ICP-MS.

 For more information go to: